priyankarauthan/ProjectModule2022/README.md

+### 🛡️ Security Areas You MUST Cover

+I’ll explain this in layers, exactly how architects think.

+#### 1️⃣ API Security (HTTP / REST calls)
+What’s needed?

+✔ Authentication
+✔ Authorization
+✔ Secure transport

+How?

+OAuth2 + JWT

+mTLS for internal services

+HTTPS everywhere

+Example

+Only authorized services can:

+Acknowledge trades

+Perform cancel / settlement

+External systems (BOX_ACK) must authenticate using:

+OAuth2 client credentials

+OR mutual TLS

+📌 Interview line:

+“All synchronous REST APIs are secured using OAuth2 with JWT, and internal service-to-service communication uses mTLS.”

+### 2️⃣ RabbitMQ Security (VERY IMPORTANT)

+Since RabbitMQ is your backbone, it needs strong protection.

+Required Security Measures
+🔹 Authentication

+Username/password

+Preferably cert-based auth

+🔹 Authorization

+Exchange-level permissions

+Queue-level access control

+Producer ≠ Consumer permissions

+🔹 Transport Security

+TLS encryption for RabbitMQ connections

+🔹 Message Integrity

+Signed messages

+Message headers validation

+Idempotency keys (prevent replay)

+📌 Example:

+Only the ack service can publish SIG_ACK

+Only the external gateway can accept BOX_ACK

+📌 Interview line:

+“RabbitMQ channels are secured using TLS, fine-grained permissions, and message validation to prevent unauthorized publishing or replay attacks.”

+### 3️⃣ Trade Lifecycle & State Transition Security

+This is business security, not just technical.

+Why important?

+You must prevent:

+Cancelling a settled trade

+Double settlement

+Invalid state transitions

+How?

+State machine validation

+Role-based authorization

+Optimistic locking

+Example
+NEW → ACKED → MATCHED → SETTLED
+❌ SETTLED → CANCELLED (blocked)

+📌 Techniques:

+Versioned records

+Database-level constraints

+Event versioning

+📌 Interview line:

+“Trade state transitions are strictly validated using a state machine approach with optimistic locking to prevent illegal or concurrent updates.”

+### 4️⃣ Acknowledgment Security (SIG_ACK vs BOX_ACK)

+This is a BIG interview differentiator.

+Risks

+Fake BOX_ACK

+Duplicate acknowledgments

+Out-of-order ACKs

+Controls

+✔ Source validation
+✔ Signature verification
+✔ Correlation IDs
+✔ Idempotent processing

+Example

+BOX_ACK must:

+Come from whitelisted client

+Have valid signature

+Match trade correlation ID

+📌 Interview line:

+“External acknowledgments are validated using source authentication, digital signatures, and idempotent processing to prevent spoofing or duplicates.”

+### 5️⃣ Data Security (DB + Elasticsearch)
+At Rest

+Encrypted disks

+Encrypted indices (Elasticsearch)

+Secure credentials (Vault / KMS)

+In Transit

+TLS between services and Elasticsearch

+Access Control

+Read-only access for analytics

+No direct write access from UI

+📌 Interview line:

+“Trade data is encrypted at rest and in transit, and Elasticsearch access is restricted using role-based access control.”

+### 6️⃣ Secrets & Configuration Security
+NEVER:

+❌ Hardcode credentials
+❌ Store secrets in Git

+DO:

+✔ Use Vault / AWS Secrets Manager
+✔ Rotate credentials
+✔ Environment-based configs

+📌 Interview line:

+“All secrets such as RabbitMQ credentials and OAuth tokens are stored in a secure secrets manager and injected at runtime.”

+### 7️⃣ Audit, Monitoring & Compliance

+This is mandatory for trade systems.

+What to log?

+Trade state changes

+Acknowledgment events

+Who/what triggered changes

+Tools

+Centralized logging

+Audit trails

+Alerting on anomalies

+📌 Interview line:

+“We maintain full audit trails for all trade lifecycle events to support compliance and investigation.”

+### 8️⃣ Denial of Service & Resilience Security
+Protections

+Rate limiting

+Circuit breakers

+Dead-letter queues (DLQ)

+Back-pressure handling

+📌 Interview line:

+“Rate limiting and circuit breakers protect the platform from overload or malicious traffic.”

+🧠 Security Summary (INTERVIEW GOLD)

+You can say this confidently 👇

+“Yes, security is critical in our trade processing platform.
+We secure APIs using OAuth2 and mTLS, protect RabbitMQ with TLS and fine-grained permissions, validate trade state transitions, authenticate external acknowledgments, encrypt data at rest and in transit, and maintain full audit trails for compliance.”

 ## 🔹 How OAuth 2.0 Works?
 OAuth 2.0 does not share passwords; instead, it uses access tokens to grant limited access.